Dll functions exported by QM

 The information below may be hard to understand.
 Also, most of it is not useful in most cases.
 You can start from the example.
 Also, you can ask about it in the QM forum.

-hwndNotify - the handle of the window that will receive notifications.
-For example, if the target is a control in a dialog, you'll probably want to receive notifications in the dialog procedure, and therefore set hwndNotify to the dialog handle (hDlg).
-Can be 0 if it is the same window.
+hwndNotify - handle of the window that will receive notifications.
+For example, if the target is a control in a dialog, you'll probably want to receive notifications in the dialog procedure, and therefore use hDlg for hwndNotify.
+Can be 0 if it is the same window as hwndTarget.

 wParam - 0 on drag enter, 1 on drag over, 2 on drag leave, 3 on drop.